Did Seahawks land an NFL draft steal in Michigan State’s Malik McDowell?

 If Burton said he never had any issues with McDowell’s work ethic, though, the Seahawks are already taking steps to make sure it doesn’t become one with them.

-Schneider has mentioned that McDowell falling to the second round could serve as a wake-up call.
+Schneider has mentioned that McDowell falling to the second round could serve as a wakeup call.

 And on the night of the draft, Schneider said he had talked to McDowell — video of his conversation with McDowell when the pick was made caught him telling him “don’t forget our conversation.’’